NullRabbit

 Watches your traffic.
 Reports patterns home.

 IBSR runs on operator infrastructure at kernel-level resolution.
 It builds a behavioural baseline of your traffic, identifies anomalies against that baseline, and reports findings to Mesh.
-It produces counterfactual evidence: this is what I would have blocked, and why.
-IBSR never enforces - that's Guard's role, on instructions Mesh has earned the authority to issue.
+It produces counterfactual evidence - this is what I would have blocked, and why.
+IBSR never enforces; that is Guard's role, on instructions Mesh has earned the authority to issue.

 What you get.